 Free and fair elections are the foundation of our democracy.
 Gerrymandering is antithetical to democracy because it silences the will of the people and replaces it with the will of those who draw the maps.
 North Carolina is one of the worst examples of politicians manipulating maps to benefit themselves.
 In 2017, after a decade of litigation, a panel of North Carolina Judges ruled that Republican legislators had manipulated districts with “surgical precision” to give distinct electoral advantages to themselves.
 The gerrymandering was so extreme that the judicial panel found that the districts violated the state’s constitutional protections of free elections, free speech and assembly, and equal protection under the law.

 Map manipulation has adversely affected the people of Mecklenburg County and Senate District 41 specifically, where district maps were drawn to ensure Republican advantages, and then had to be redrawn frequently as courts required the elimination of gerrymandering based on race and extreme partisanship.
-This has necessitated a decade of expensive litigation and caused voter confusion and disillusionment.
+This has necessitated more than a decade of expensive litigation and caused voter confusion and disillusionment.
 Voters should choose their legislators, not the other way around.

 NC Maps Should Be Drawn By Non-Partisan Committee